Morrism1/Transax/README.md

 ### Run tests

 Transax's tests are managed by the rspec-rails gem.
-Running tests is as easy as entering `rspec` in the project's root directory.
+Running tests is as easy as entering `rspec` or `bundle exec rspec` in the project's root directory.
 For more information on rspec-rails, take a look at their [GitHub repo](https://github.com/rspec/rspec-rails).

 ### Deployment